Over the weeks we have been keeping people informed on the day to day production of the Yes : Dialogue book. We will leave it here as an archive.

 17th Mar • Meeting with our local packaging suppliers.
 I have the good fortune to live near a big supplier of bespoke mailing solutions (as we are I supposed now to call them) which we have used before.
 Having taken down a bound sample of the book, we went through a few options and they were able to suggest a solution based on adapting one of their regular templates.
 This will be adapted to include Polylam (plastic foam) buffers right round the book to fully protect it during transit, with extra card above and below the book, inside a wrap round extra strength box.

 14th Mar • Breathing again.
-Jon’s hard drive collapsed a few days ago as he was doing the last couple of transcriptions.
-Happily his local IT people have been able to recover just about all the data and confirmed that the audio files we needed are amongst the recovered data.
+Jon’s local IT people have been able to recover just about all the data and confirmed that the audio files we needed are amongst the recovered data.
 Jon has been finishing up the transcripts this week, and I trust backing his HD up every evening – as we all of course do (!).

 28th Feb • Our printer has sent some more test pages, this time on the actual paper stock and double sided.
 I am very impressed with the results which really brings out the quality of the scans.